sugarlabs/musicblocks-v4/README.md

 2. If a PR is addressing an issue, prefix the branch name with the issue number.
 For example, say a PR is addressing issue `100`, a branch name could be `100-patch-foobar`.

+3. Meaningfully separate code across commits.
+Don't create arbitrary commits.
+In case it gets dirty, please do an _interactive rebase_ with _squash_ and _reword_ to improve.

-3. Follow
+4. Follow
 [conventional commit messages specification](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) to help issue tracking.
 More often than not, take time to add meaningful commit descriptions.

-4. At any point, when new components are created or existing components are modified, unit tests (passing) reflecting the changes need to be part of the PR before being reviewed.
+5. At any point, when new components are created or existing components are modified, unit tests (passing) reflecting the changes need to be part of the PR before being reviewed.

-5. Two workflows &mdash; a _Continuous Integration_ (_CI_) and a _Linter_ (_Super Linter_) has been
+6. Two workflows &mdash; a _Continuous Integration_ (_CI_) and a _Linter_ (_Super Linter_) has been
 configured.
 Each PR must pass the checks before being reviewed.

-6. For any new functions/methods or classes, add extensive [TSDoc](https://tsdoc.org/) documentation.
+7. For any new functions/methods or classes, add extensive [TSDoc](https://tsdoc.org/) documentation.

 _Please note there is no need to ask permission to work on an issue.
 You should check for pull requests linked to an issue you are addressing; if there are none, then assume nobody has done